 Whether you’re an experienced builder or have never picked up a power tool in your life, you can build a natural eco-friendly home with user-friendly, low-cost materials like cob, cordwood, straw and the dirt and wood from your own land.
 These natural building techniques produce beautiful homes with a small ecological footprint and tons of personality.
 The Fibonacci Treehouse, Spain.
 World’s first off-grid Ecocapsule home to hit the market this year, shipping in 2016.
 Nice Architects have unveiled an eco-friendly pod that can set nearly anywhere in the world and provide you with sustainable electricity and water.

 They are the people you have fun with — the people you go on adventures with, turn to in tough times, and grow with throughout your life.
 Sometimes we have best friends from when we are very young, while other times we gain best friends very quickly later in life.
-Some friendships just click.
-The question is, if you could live close to your best friends all the time, would you?
-That’s what four couples who have been friends for over 20 years did in the middle of nowhere just outside Austin, Texas.
-After they purchased land along the Llano river in Texas, they initially thought of building one big house to share.
 Man Builds Beautiful Church Using Living Trees.
 Barry Cox is not only a devout Catholic, he’s also an amazingly talented artist and designer.

 Show Full Text Cox carefully selected from a wide variety of trees for his beautiful church.
 Some have stone-colored trunks, while, others, with sparse foliage, ensure that his church will always be illuminated by sunlight.
-His secret is that he owns a gardening company called Treelocations, which replants whole, live trees using enormous mechanized spades.
-This allowed him to plant live trees in any way he wanted, completing this church (and the iron frame supporting it) in only 4 years.
 Couple Lives Off The Grid After Spending 20-Years Building Self-Sustaining Floating Island.
 Living off of the grid doesn’t have to include sacrificing the good life, just take a look at Wayne Adams, 66, and Catherine King, 59.